brianzinn/wammo/README.md

 This project has not yet been optimized - currently in a more academic state with aim for readability and ease to use different pluggable algorithms (even at runtime).

-Mote details in Babylon forum:
+It's 3D engine agnostic - but more details in Babylon.js forum:
 [forum link](https://forum.babylonjs.com/t/so-i-made-a-physics-engine/19270)

 Made with ♥ by Brian Zinn